Campervan relocations: What to expect and are they worthwhile?

 Relocation deals have a specific start and end destination and a finite date by which the delivery of the vehicle needs to have occurred.
 Relocation deals usually also stipulate a specific number of days the renter gets the vehicle free of charge and a (maximum) number of additional days the renter can add (at a reduced rate).

 Let’s give you an example.
-Below campervan, relocation is from Auckland Airport to Christchurch Airport.
-Renters need to deliver the vehicle to Christchurch Airport on 30 January at the latest.
-The renter gets one free day and can get up to an additional 20 days at a rate of $169/day.
+The campervan below needs to be relocated from Auckland Airport to Christchurch Airport.
+Renters must deliver the vehicle to Christchurch Airport by 30 January at the latest.
+The renter receives one free day and can extend the stay for up to 20 days at a rate of NZD169 per day.

 Why consider vehicle relocations as an option when planning a road trip?

 Relocation deals are effectively one-way rentals with very defined parameters.
-Because of those restrictions, and because renters are doing the rental vehicle company a favour by relocating the vehicle for them, the vehicle is offered for free or at a (sometimes significantly) reduced rate.
+Because of those restrictions, renters are doing the rental vehicle company a favour by relocating the vehicle for them, and the vehicle is offered for free or at a (sometimes significantly) reduced rate.

-If you are flexible with your dates, a relocation deal could be a very cost-effective transport option to get from A to B. Terms and conditions for each deal, however, dictate whether it’s worth your while or not.
-So, always make sure you read the fine print before applying for a relocation deal.
+If you are flexible with your dates, a relocation deal could be a cost-effective transport option from A to B. However, terms and conditions for each deal dictate whether it’s worth your while.
+So, always read the fine print before applying for a relocation deal.
 More on that below.

-Where and when to find vehicle relocation deals?
+Where and when can you find vehicle relocation deals?

 Aggregator websites are the best place to find relocation deals.
 In New Zealand, we have used Transfercar (they also operate in Australia and the US).
 IMOOVA is another aggregator operating globally.
-Or google campervan relocation or vehicle relocation and the search results will point you to the best options for your country.
+You can also Google campervan relocation orย vehicle relocation; theย search results will point you to the best options for your country.

-An aggregator website is essentially just a platform that connects rental vehicle companies with potential renters.
-Rental vehicle companies list their vehicle relocation deals on the aggregator website, and renters apply for deals through the aggregator website.
-The rental vehicle company then processes the application.
-Once accepted, all further communication is directly between the rental vehicle company and the renter.
+An aggregator website is essentially a platform that connects rental vehicle companies with potential renters.
+Rental vehicle companies list their vehicle relocation deals on the aggregator website, and renters apply for deals through the website.
+The rental vehicle company processes the application.
+Once accepted, all further communication is between the rental vehicle company and the renter.

 Rental companies usually post relocation deals no more than 4 weeks in advance.
-And with limited vehicle numbers, you have to make up your mind quickly (or risk missing out).
+And with limited vehicle numbers, you must decide quickly (or risk missing out).

-What to consider before applying for a relocation deal?
+What should you consider before applying for a relocation deal?

 Let’s use the example from above to see if that deal might be worth considering.